HGTV Reality Show Drinking Game

 What Planet Are You From?

 Some of the people who come on these shows have some wild and weird preferences for what they want in a house.
 Some of them make unreasonable requests at the most inopportune times.
 Some simply don't comprehend that renovation tasks vary in their size, scope, difficulty, and expense.
-All of these confused individuals have a bit of trouble when it comes to communicating with other people in a way that would indicate they were raised by humans with any manners.
-It's both hilarious and infuriating watching these reptiles in human skin-suits interact with other people, and it can certainly lead to some memorable moments.
+All of these confused individuals have a bit of trouble when it comes to communicating with other people in a way that would indicate they were raised by humans with no manners.
+It's both hilarious and infuriating watching these reptiles in human skin suits interact with other people, and it can certainly lead to some memorable moments.

 For example, there have been some people who don't like how electrical outlets look and prefer they not be in their home as much as possible.
 There have been countless instances of people who reject a home based on the paint job, despite the best efforts of the hosts or real-estate agents to convince them that painting is one of the easiest fixes you could do.
 There have also been plenty of instances in which these fickle fiends change their minds on a renovation at the last second and nearly throw a temper tantrum if they don't get their way.